heyauri/watermark-ng/README.md

 - ✅ Compatible with IE 11
 - ✅ Introduce a new callback while the watermark is removed by any inappropriate methods (via `Dev tools` or other code)
 - ✅ Easier to reload some later content, tips or any other options for the created watermark using the `load` function
-- ✅ More than one watermark instance can now be applied within the same web-page as long as each instance has specified different `outerId` and `innerId`
+- ✅ More than one watermark instance can now be applied within the same web-page as long as each instance has specified different `watermarkId`
 - ✅ After the web page is resized, the watermark will be reloaded automatically, which can prevent some display issues of the watermark

 ## Detail Introduction